You may be thinking "If I can’t pay the IRS how do you think I can afford a lawyer?"

 There are many tax professionals offering their services to taxpayers but many are not attorneys.
-Why should you consider hiring an attorney to handle your tax debt problem as opposed to other tax professionals?
+Why should you consider hiring an attorney to handle your tax debt problem instead of other tax professionals?

 Sometimes Certified Public Accountants (CPAs) offer to represent their clients before the IRS but most of them do not.
-They are too busy doing what CPAs normally do, including giving advice on tax strategies, preparing returns, complying with IRS regulations, etc. CPAs represent clients throughout the year, but during certain times they have deadlines where they must focus on helping clients file returns.
+They are too busy doing what CPAs normally do, including giving tax strategy advice, preparing returns, IRS regulations compliance, etc. CPAs represent clients throughout the year, but during certain times they focus on deadlines to help clients file returns.

-Unless the CPA firm has a dedicated division in their firm, you will often not be able to find a CPA to handle emergencies such as stopping a threatened bank levy or wage garnishment.
+Unless the CPA firm has a dedicated division, often a CPA will not handle emergencies such as stopping a bank levy or wage garnishment.
 Handling IRS emergencies is a normal part of what a professional does to handle your tax debt problem.